-- He/she has already taken or is scheduled to take the NAPLEX and the Multistate Pharmacy Jurisprudence Examination (MPJE), or - He/she will take the MPJE upon successful transfer of NAPLEX scores from another state, or - He/she has already has a valid WV pharmacy license. - Upon notification of successful completion of the NAPLEX and/or MPJE the resident will provide documentation of licensure to the Residency Program Director. - Failure to attain licensure is grounds for dismissal from the residency program.
+- They have already taken or have scheduled to take the NAPLEX and the Multistate Pharmacy Jurisprudence Examination (MPJE), or - They will take the MPJE upon successful transfer of NAPLEX scores from another state, or - They already have a valid WV pharmacist license

+Upon notification of successful completion of the NAPLEX and/or MPJE the resident will provide documentation of licensure to the Residency Program Director.
+Failure to attain licensure is grounds for dismissal from the residency program.
 Residents should contact the Residency Program Director should any issue arise with licensure.